Non-archimedean tame topology and stably dominated types: Definable types on curves

-\<{rems} \<{enumerate} \item The same proof gives a correspondence between invariant types on $C$, and germs at $b$ of paths to $\std{C}$, up to reparametrization, where now $b$ is a Dedekind cut in $\G$.

-\item Assume $C$ is $M$-definable, and $p$ a definable type over $C$.
-If $M$ is a maximally complete model, or in the definable case if $M=\dcl(F)$ for a field $F$, the germ in (2) is represented by an $M$-definable path.

-\item Without the assumptions on $M$ in (2), the germ may not have an $M$-definable representative.
-For instance assume $M$ is the canonical code for an open ball of size $b$.
-The path in question takes $t \in (b,\infty)$ to the generic type of a closed sub-ball of $M$, of size $t$, containing a given point $p_0$.
-The germ at $b$ does not depend on $p_0$, but there is no definable representative over $M$. \>{enumerate} \>{rems}
+\begin{rem} \begin{enumerate} \item Over a general base set $A$, the germ may not have an $M$-definable representative.
+For instance assume $A$ is the canonical code for an open ball of \tcb{valuative radius} $\gamma$ (e.g. $A=\dcl(\beta)$ with $\b$ a transcendental element of the residue field, and $b = \res \inv (\beta)$; in this case $\gamma=0$).
+The path in question takes $t \in (\gamma,\infty)$ to the generic type of a closed sub-ball of $M$, of \tcb{valuative radius} $t$, containing a given point $p_0$.
+The germ at $b$ does not depend on $p_0$, but there is no definable representative over $A$. \item Assume $C$ is $M$-definable, and $p$ an $M$-definable type on $C$.
+If $M=\dcl(F)$ for a field $F$, the germ in \propref{c3} (2) is represented by an $M$-definable path. \item The same proof gives a correspondence between invariant types on $C$, and germs at $b$ of paths to $\std{C}$, up to reparameterization, where now $b$ is a Dedekind cut in $\G$.
+The analogue of (2) remains true if $M$ is a maximally complete model. \end{enumerate} \end{rem}

-\subsection{Lifting paths}
+\section{Lifting paths}

-Let us start by an easy consequence of Hensel's lemma, valid in all dimensions; it will not be used, but may help indicate where the difficulties lie (by showing where they do not.)
+Let us start by an easy consequence of Hensel's lemma, valid in all dimensions, but applicable only near simple points.